riccardonobile/Bootstrap3-Webmin-Theme/README.md

 Bootstrap 3 Webmin Theme - Version 0.1
 ------------------------------------------------------

-The package ready to install is available [here](http://winfuture.it/webminbootstrap3/)
+For more informations visit [theme.winfuture.it](http://theme.winfuture.it) The package ready to install is available [here](http://theme.winfuture.it)

 **N.B.** Currently the template is recommended **only for test purposes**